cerisara/slowLLM/README.md

 ## Requirements

-- desktop or laptop with at least 25GB of RAM (could be reduced <16GB, PR welcome)
+- desktop or laptop with at least 16GB of RAM
 - harddrive with 400GB free to store Bloom's parameters (the fastest drive the better; NVMe SSD welcome)
 - that's it! no GPU is needed